chipxsd/stream-based-sync/stream-based-sync.md

 long marks in lanes indicating writes to database; then another diagram with shorter marks in the lanes, indicating shorter writes }

-Lastly, a very important aspect to system design is scalability.
+Lastly, a very important aspect to system design is **scalability**.
 A system can grow with the number of users it serves, as does with the amount of the content generated its by users.
 So when modeling the data structures (schema), we must also account for data distribution and replication, which should be easy and painless.
 Having a distributable system not only provides fail safety -- in case of outages and data corruption -- but it also makes it easy to employ load balancing approaches.

 ![fig.11 - Distributed System](./images/fig-10-distributed-system.png "fig. 11 - Distributed System")